bkies23/bkies23/README.md

 - I have recently been studying Python and a fourth program (TrigLesson) is written in that language.
 - I have previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.

-- Each project has a .JAR file in the store folder (package-for-store) under its master branch.
+- Each of the Java projects has a .JAR file in the store folder (package-for-store) under its master branch.
 You can download the .JAR file to execute the program.
 The code for each project is in its repository.
+The Python executable is under the Dist folder.

 - The README file for each project explains the program along with some thoughts on coding.